Judas Priest Family Tree

 We want our lists to be better.
 If you know something that belongs on this list, let us know.
 When in doubt we will leave it out, so we need reliable sources.

 Judas Priest, the metal gods themselves.
 Judas Priest has been one of the most influential bands both in the sound and look of heavy metal.
 They one of the most important heavy metal bands and although sometimes wrongly lumped in with the NWOBHM, they were playing much earlier than any of those bands.
 The vast majority of Priest music has been written by Halford, K.K., and Glenn.
 On earlier albums Ian contributed to the writing.
 Since Redeemer of Souls Richie has taken K.K.’s spot on guitar and writing.
-This list will focus on the core line up of Halford, Glenn, K.K., and Ian for the main list but I will mention other members below.
+This list will focus on the core line up of Halford, Glenn, K.K., Ian as well as Richie for the main list but I will mention other members below.

 Bessie Smith